HimanshubhusanRath/spring_data_jpa/readme.md

   * EAGER Fetching:
     * There may be N+1 queries to fetch the inverse class instances as the inverse class instances are fetched individually while fetching the owner class.
     * This is not the correct way.
 We should have only one query which joins both owner and inverse class.
-This is done by the below mechanism in the repository class for inverse class.
+This is done by the below mechanism in the repository class for owner class.
       <pre>
       @EntityGraph(attributePaths = "userManual")
       List<Product> findAll();